The Most Expensive Wedding of All Time! – Discover All the Facts and Figures Behind the $664 Million Ambani Wedding Extravaganza

 Once you know when you’d like to get married, browse our huge range of wedding venues to find your perfect venue.

-19. Start asking friends and family for recommendations
+19. Ask friends and family for recommendations

 Photo © Jon Warr Photography | See their Bridebook profile